 An RF survey usually considers the RF equipment to be used, a topographical profile from each transmitter site (remote seismic station) to each receiver site (central recording site or repeater), local RF path conditions, and the desired reliability of the link.
 It is based on decades of experience of transmission statistics from all over the world and computer modeling using specialized software.
 Field RF measurements are rarely performed because they are expensive and time-consuming and they are often less reliable than calculations.
 RF transmission conditions vary with time (diurnal, seasonal, weather dependent), vary unpredictably and within climatic zones.
-Theoretical calculations include the full statistics of these variations whereas practical one-time measurements suffer from unpredictable variations in fading.
-However, even if no measurements are planned, a communications expert still has to visit all potential seismic sites during the site selection procedures to assess local topography and to check for the existence of potential RF obstacles which may not be evident from topographic maps.
+Theoretical calculations include the full statistics of these variations whereas practical one-time measurements are planned, a communications expert still has to visit all potential seismic sites during the site selection procedures to assess local topography and to check for the existence of potential RF obstacles which may not be evident from topographic maps.